 - Meanwhile make the tahini sauce: put the tahini in a cereal-size bowl, squeeze the lemon juice in and add gradually ¼ cup water, constantly mixing until creamy and smooth*.
 Dice the onion small.

 - Put the cooked chickpeas back in the bowl.
 Add the diced onion, grate the tomato straight in the bowl and drizzle 2 tablespoons of the tahini sauce.
 Toss and taste, add salt if necessary.
-Serve with tahini on the side, pita bread or any bread, pickled cucumber (I served with cornichons) and harissa.
-I also made an eggplant** mezze.
+Serve in pitas or any bread, pickled cucumber or cornichons), tahini sauce and harissa.